As the world awaits a coronavirus vaccine, some Chinese students get early doses

 Cai’s province, Zhejiang, opened access to the vaccine this month to high-risk groups.
 With her semester’s classes beginning in Milan, Cai applied.

-“Of course I had misgivings in the beginning,” she said, video chatting from a coffee shop this week in her hometown, Shaoxing.
-“But on second thought, I figured that the vaccination risk should be far lower than traveling to a hotspot country.
+“Of course, I had misgivings in the beginning,” she said, video-chatting from a coffee shop this week in her hometown, Shaoxing.
+“But on second thought, I figured that the vaccination risk should be far lower than traveling to a hot-spot country.
 The vaccine would at least provide better protection.”

 Beijing has taken an immense gamble in rolling out coronavirus vaccines before they are confirmed safe and effective.
 If serious side effects emerge, China’s government could face backlash at home and abroad.